lnap24/lukes_star_wars_power_rankings/README.md

 # Definitive Star Wars Movie Power Rankings

-1. Star Wars: A New Hope
+1. Star Wars: The Emprire Strikes Back
-2. Star Wars: The Empire Strikes Back
+2. Star Wars: A New Hope
 3. Rogue One: A Star Wars Story
-4. Star Wars: Return of the Jedi
+4. Star Wars: The Last Jedi
-5. Star Wars: Revenge of the Sith (with H. Christensen on mute as Anakin Skywalker)
+5. Star Wars: Return of the Jedi
-6. Star Wars: Revenge of the Sith (as released in the theatre)
+6. Star Wars: Revenge of the Sith
 7. Solo: A Star Wars Story
 8. Star Wars: The Force Awakens
 9. Star Wars: Attack of the Clones
+10. Star Wars: The Phantom Menace (that's right folks, its better than ep 9 ill stand on that hill)
-10. Star Wars: The Last Jedi / Star Wars: Rise of Skywalker
+11. Star Wars: Rise of Skywalker

 ## Discussion